Hybrid Striped Bass

 Hybrid striped bass tolerate a wide range of water

 temperatures, from 39 ºF to 84 ºF however, maximum growth occurs between 77 and

 81 ºF.
 Therefore, in the temperate zone of the U.S., the highest growth rates

 will occur from March through June and from September through November.

-DIET: Insects, bluegill, small
+DIET: In nature, Insects, bluegill, small

 fish such as golden shiners and commercial fish food.